AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 - records may include higher-rank components.

 These problems have already been [described in some detail](records/overloaded-record-fields#record-updates).
-In the interests of doing something, even if imperfect, the Haskell 98 record update syntax will support only monomorphic update.
-For overloaded fields to be updated, a type signature may be required in order to specify the type being updated.
+In the interests of doing something, even if imperfect, the traditional record update syntax will support only non-overloaded update (that is, update of a unique known record type).
+Where overloading mean that the fields alone do not determine the type being updated, a type signature may be required.
 For example,

 ```wiki
 e { x = t }